occitech/conference-react-lyra-network/README.markdown

 ## Development

-To start up the local server, run `npm start`
+To start up the local server, run `npm run dev`

 Open a browser and hit [http://localhost:5000](http://localhost:5000), and we are ready to roll